ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 12th verse of the Third Epistle of St.
 John :-&quot; I had many things to write, but
 I will not with ink and pen write unto
-thee; but I trust I shall shortly se
+thee; but I trust I shall shortly see
+thee, and we shall speak face to face.
 </td></tr></table>

 ---